 This gentleman ended up having MTHFR, which is a genetic illness that causes low energy, depression, fatigue, low testosterone and many other problems.

-This book and MTHFR errors can explain a lot if you think you have it or know you do or get a Spectracell® like this this one.
-These men and women will also have low testosterone levels and other hormone deficiencies too.
-But with proper vitamin replacement therapy many can get almost complete normalcy in their testosterone levels given time and appropriate nutritional status despite having genetic errors.
+Check out my bestselling book, The 85% Solution: MTHFR is Overpowering Our Medical System - Chance Are You Have it Too… This book and MTHFR errors can explain a lot if you think or know you have it.
+Majority of these men and women will have low testosterone levels along with other hormone deficiencies too.
+However, with proper vitamin replacement therapy many can get almost complete normalcy in their testosterone levels given time and appropriate nutritional status despite these genetic errors.